 Add a CTA: The Call-to-Action is an indispensable part of a video.
 The CTA of a video depends on what you want the viewers to do.
 Usually, it’s quite close to the goal you want to achieve.
 For example, if you want more people to participate in your webinar, the ideal CTA at the end of the video should encourage viewers to register for the event.

 Write the script: It’s time to stitch together everything into a script.
-Script-writing involves organizing the above-mentioned materials into scenes, description of each scene, and voice over.
+Script-writing involves organizing the above-mentioned materials into scenes, description of each scene, and voiceover.
+You can use a free text to voice generator tool for the voiceover.
 You’ll find a number of script templates online, but you could come up with your own.
 A script is a video on paper.
 It’ll tell you what’s going to happen in front of the camera scene-by-scene, how it’s going to happen, and the props and music you’ll need before shooting the video.

 Step 3: Begin the pre-production work